alberto-grl/GW-JS8/README.md

 It's trivial to add more.

 Not sure if this is totally legal for use on the air.
-I'm testing it with two PCs connected back to back.
+I'm testing it with two PCs connected with audio cables.
 Ask for legal advice, you have been warned.